jmcomets/jmcomets.github.io/_posts/2014-10-28-estimating-pi-with-python.md

        1           64     64.0      0.0      throw = numpy.vectorize(lambda s: s <= 1, otypes=[numpy.uint8])
        1       628962 628962.0     93.9      hits = throw(xs * xs + ys * ys)
        1         1172   1172.0      0.2      return numpy.sum(hits)

+At this point I believe we're near the best trade-off optimization/time spent optimizing.
+The next step for this kind of problem is parallel computing, which is fairly easy in this case.

+## multiprocessing.Pool

+*AKA how to make old, single-core code multi-core in less than 10 minutes.*

+    def throw_darts_parallel(amount):
+        pool = multiprocessing.Pool()

+        # Compute argument for each worker based on the number of workers.
+Each
+        # worker should have nearly the same amount of work to do, extra work being
+        # given to the first worker.
+The number of processes computation is taken
+        # from multiprocessing.pool's __init__ method.
+        nb_processes = os.cpu_count() or 1
+        proc_args = [amount / nb_processes] * nb_processes
+        proc_args[0] += amount % nb_processes # assuming you have at least one core

+        # replace throw_darts_func with the desired method of computation
+        return sum(pool.map(throw_darts_func, proc_args))

+That's it.
+I'm not too fast of a typer, but the coding took me about 5 minutes.

+## Conclusion

+I'm not going to repeat for the n-th time that Python is awesome, cause that's what `import antigravity` is for.
+What I will say is that you can achieve a lot with it, and if speed is a major factor, you can easily move the allocation/vectorization problems down to the C level with a little more work.
+Moreover, if your problem is easily splittable, you can parallelize the computation in a very short amount of time, with little downsides.

+All the code used for this article is open-source and available on [Github](https://github.com/jmcomets/pi-estimation), should you want to re-use it.